ammbt/VoteWright/README.md

 - [ ] Add a new page for displaying and selecting groups as an alternative to selecting players.
 This should match some of the behavior of the players page (searching, filtering, etc.)
 - [ ] Check input on editable point fields to be only integers - Brent
 - [ ] Fix hitting back from a group to disallow creating a group with no players - Brent
+- [ ] Require more than 1 player to go to group page - Brent
+- [ ] Automatically add player to list based off their Facebook login? - Brent